Nixinova/LinguistJS/readme.md

 const linguist = require('linguist-js');
 ```

-Or install globally using `npm install -g linguist-js` and run using the CLI command `linguist`.
+Or install globally using `npm install -g linguist-js` and run using the CLI command `linguist` or `linguist-js`.

 ```
 linguist --help
+linguist-js --help
 ```

 ## Usage

-LinguistJS contains one function which analyses a given folder.
+LinguistJS contains one function which analyses a given folder or folders.

 As an example, take the following file structure: